quantenschaum/egg-incubator/README.md

 The temperature is maintained by turning the heating element on and off in a 2 seconds cycle.
 The duty cycle of the heater is determined by the temperature PID loop.
 Using a low frequency pulse width modulation turns a [bang-bang controlled](https://en.wikipedia.org/wiki/Bang%E2%80%93bang_control) heating element into a fully modulated element.

 As heating element I highly recommed [Kanthal](https://en.wikipedia.org/wiki/Kanthal_(alloy)) wire (used for styrofoam cutting).
 10-15 watts are enough!
 This is much better than a light bulb.
-It can be operated with low voltage (saver than 220V bulb), does not emit light and does not burn out.
+It can be operated with low voltage (safer than 220V bulb), does not emit light and does not burn out.
 Use a MOSFET to turn it on and off (no heatsink needed due to PWM and no clicking and wearing of a relay).

 ### Humidity control